Kemi-Tornio University of Applied Sciences: LIIKE

-LIIKE combines the competences of companies, teachers and students into innovative development projects based on the demands of companies.
-For students of KTUAS LIIKE is a new way of learning by developing solutions to real work-related problems.
-In LIIKE tasks, studying is directly related to the professional working life in the field of study in question.
-Local companies as customers are really interested in the outcomes of student’s studies.
-Smaller development projects at the beginning of the studies lead into more challenging LIIKE tasks during practical training and thesis work.
-For deserving participants this creates better opportunities for employment after graduation.

 eLearning Centre

 The eLearning Centre of Kemi-Tornio University of Applied Sciences was created in the year 2000 concurrent with the Finnish policy towards the creation of the foremost information and knowledge society in Europe.
 Although administratively the centre is a support unit of the University of Applied Sciences, it serves all organizations associated with the Kemi-Tornionlaakso Municipal Education and Training Consortium Lappia.

 The eLearning Centre’s main tasks have concerned the adoption and administration of online learning environments (presently Moodle and iLinc) and both pedagogical and technical instruction and support for students and staff endeavouring to learn and teach in these environments.